microsoft/WindowsAppSDK/specs/Deployment/DeploymentAPI.md

 shutdown the application(s) associated with the package, update the package and restart the application(s).

-// TODO: If this option is set when updating main package, then whether the out of process // com server from the main package such as push Notifications needs to be explictly restarted // needs to be understood.
+// OPENISSUE: If this option is set when updating main package, then whether the out of process com server from the main package such as push Notifications needs to be explictly restarted needs to be understood.
 If restart it is needed, then the API will handle explicitly restarting it.
+This is under investigation.

 When the API is updating framework package and ForceTargetApplicationShutDown option is set, then all dependent packages that are NOT currently in use will be immediately re-installed to refer to